-Currently, all residents train together at WHASC.
+All residents train together at both WHASC and SAMMC.
 Staff physicians provide continuous and complete supervision.
 All surgical procedures are staffed on a one-on-one basis.
 Conferences occur on a regular published schedule Monday through Friday.

-The second year and third year residents rotate at SAMMC.
-A two-month rotation as the resident physician on the inpatient dermatology service occurs in the third year.
+A two-month rotation as the resident physician on the inpatient dermatology service occurs in the third year at SAMMC.
 As the inpatient physician, the resident along with the chief resident and supervising staff physician, provides full dermatologic care.
+An additional 2 month inpatient rotation at UTSW in Dallas, Texas provides more in depth inpatient training during the 2nd year of residency.
 The outpatient experience continues much as it did the first year.
 With additional experience residents achieve greater autonomy - though always in conjunction with supervising physicians.
 Further, more advanced surgical skills are developed during this time.

 Dermatology residents begin their training in the clinic, first by observing, and then by following their own patients under close supervision of the more senior residents and attending staff.
 A staff physician is present in the clinic at all times and immediately available for consultation.
 At all times every resident is encouraged to seek consultation and to show interesting patients to others, if only for interest or discussion.
 As residents assume more senior status, they acquire additional teaching obligations.

 In addition, all interesting cases, including inpatients, are presented for examination and discussion during the weekly teaching conferences.
 Some military patients, when fully fit for duty, receive distant assignments on discharge and may thus be lost to follow-up.
 The vast majority of patients, however, are local active duty or retired military personnel or their dependents who are followed in the clinic.
 Every effort is made for each patient to be seen by the same physician on each visit.
-The greatest number of inpatients are seen on consultation from other services, and these, too, are followed in the clinic during hospitalization and after discharge from the hospital.
+The greatest number of inpatients are seen on consultation from other services, and these, too, are followed in the clinic during hospitalization and after discharge from the hospital with the exception of those at UTSW who are followed in clinic there.
 Bedfast patients are, of course, visited on the wards.
-Bedside consultations for patients on other services are performed by a second year resident in conjunction with staff.
+Bedside consultations for patients on other services are performed by a second or third year residents in conjunction with staff.

 As part of the residency program, it is expected that every resident will complete one paper suitable for publication.
 At the conclusion of three years of training the resident is awarded a certificate of completion and becomes eligible to take the examination for certification by the American Board of Dermatology.